sunnyxyf/Bayesian/README.md

 git clone git@https://github.com/sunnyxyf/Bayesian.git
 <h3>A Short Intrduction of Our Work</h3>
-Alternative Transcription Start Site (ATSS) is a major driving force for increasing the complexity of transcripts in human tissues.We created a Bayersian change-point model for the relative ATSS usage as a percentage data, which could accurately predict change point locations.
+Alternative Transcription Start Site (ATSS) is a major driving force for increasing the complexity of transcripts in human tissues.
+We created a Bayersian change-point model for the relative ATSS usage as a percentage data, which could accurately predict change point locations.
 With comprehensive simulation studies, the performance of this model is consistently powerful and robust across most secnarios with different sample sizes and Beta distributions.
-Besides, we also applied this method to a real ATSS longitudinal dataset and performed pathway analysis and TF motif and enrichment analysis to demonstrate its effectiveness of our novel framework and provide biological insights from the results.
+Besides, we also applied this model to a real ATSS longitudinal dataset and performed pathway analysis and TF motif and enrichment analysis to demonstrate its effectiveness of our novel framework and provide biological insights from the results.